AlbertMietus/DocIdeas.hg/CCastle/4.Blog/a.Heisenbug.rst

    :tags: Castle, DRAFT

    In Castle, one can dynamically connect components and send “events” over those connections.
 Typically this is done as an action on an incoming message (see: :ref:`CCC-Actors`).
-And, depending on ‘:ref:`TheMachinery`’ those events can be queued.
+And depending on ‘:ref:`TheMachinery`’, those events can be queued.
 It is this combination that *can result* in a **beautiful Heisenbug**.

    First, let’s explain the Heisenbug, before we give an example.
 Then we analyze it, show how to improve the code, and